bloominstituteoftechnology/Intro-Python-II/README.md

 ## Tasks

-* Add classes for rooms and the player
+done * Add classes for rooms and the player
 * Add a simple parser that reads user input and performs actions
 * Add items to the game that the user can carry around
 * Make rooms able to hold multiple items